Table of Contents

 This is the most popular question that clients tend to ask so it’s really important to explain how a good project specification contributes to the project’s success.

 Since the project specification lists down all the product features and describes the intended design, it gives the team a clear view and understanding of how the final product should look and function.
-Think of it as a written guide on what should be done.
+Think of a specification as of a written guide on what should be done.
 In this way, everyone understands their roles and scope of work.
 As well, the listing of all product features helps project managers create an accurate backlog and efficiently manage it.

 One more benefit of a well-written project specification is that it helps a customer and a development team stay on the same page.
-Because the document is available to all the parties involved, everyone can access it at any time and get a clear view of the project’s phases and requirements.
+Because the specification is available to all the parties involved, everyone can access it at any time and get a clear view of the project’s phases and requirements.
 And if a new person joins the project, they can immediately catch up on work by going through the specification.

 Therefore, if we sum up, a project specification helps the team understand what needs to be done and helps everyone stay informed about the future scope of work.
 But what are the essential components of a good project specification?
 SoftTeco BA department lists them down below.